Auto Transcript

 We could truly know Jesus.

-Finally, just notice that the fact that this man is referred to as a father brings to mind the fact that he is he is thought of as a father in the church as well.
-So, not only is he engaging in the battle himself, he is now expected to be a leader of the troops.
+Finally, just notice that the fact that this man is referred to as a father brings to mind the fact that he is thought of as a father in the church as well.
+Not only is he engaging in the battle himself, he is now expected to be a leader of the troops.

-Not only is he protecting and loving and exhorting exhorting and providing spiritual sustenance for the troops, he’s coming alongside the rest of the congregation in the battle.
-And he’s also passing down the knowledge and experience that he has won through hard-fought victories to the next generation of believers.
+He is protecting and loving and exhorting and providing spiritual sustenance for the troops.
+He’s coming alongside the rest of the congregation in the battle and passing down the knowledge and experience that he has won through hard-fought victories to the next generation of believers.

 Out of these categories of growth, where would you place yourself?

 We are to get there together.
 The spiritual warfare is not just you as one soldier against the world.
-It’s an army of God’s soldier against the powers of Satan.
+It’s an army of God’s soldiers against the powers of Satan.

 And the army is right here.

-And so when you can finally hang up your boots as a spiritual father, you can say with the Apostle Paul in second Timothy, the time of my departure has come.
-I have what?
+When you can finally hang up your boots as a spiritual father, you can say with the Apostle Paul in 2 Timothy: the time of my departure has come.
+I have fought the good fight.

 I have finished the course.
 I have kept the faith.
 And in the future, there is laid up for me the crown of righteousness.